blu3mania/npp-papyrus/README.md

 ### Bug fixes
 - **[Lexer]** Syntax highlighting with lexer now properly works with the latest Notepad++ version, so you no longer need to use a separate user-defined language XML, which defeats the purpose of a *lexer*.
-- **[Compiler]** Can handle huge compilation error list (this usually happens when a referenced script has errors or referenced script source does not exist), so that status message no longer gets stuck at *"Compiling..."*.
+- **[Compiler]** Can now handle huge compilation error list (this usually happens when a referenced script has errors or referenced script source does not exist), so that status message no longer gets stuck at *"Compiling..."*.
 - **[Compiler]** In error list window, clicking on an error from a file that has not been opened yet will now correctly move cursor to the error line.